South African researchers hope to resume J&J vaccination study next week

 So far around 290,000 health workers have been given J&J's vaccine in the study, which is further evaluating the shot before the first commercial batch of doses becomes available later this month.

-The government says it has secured 31 million doses of J&J’s one-shot vaccine and 30 million doses of Pfizer’s two-dose vaccine, and is counting on them to be able to ramp up vaccinations after a slow start.
-It expects Pfizer to supply shots from early May.
+The government says it has secured 31 million doses of J&J's one-shot vaccine and 30 million doses of Pfizer's (PFE.N) two-dose vaccine, and is counting on them to be able to ramp up vaccinations after a slow start.
+It expects Pfizer to supply shots from early May. read more

 Health Minister Zweli Mkhize said on Tuesday that officials were still consulting about restarting the J&J vaccine study but that he was "quite comfortable" the matter would be resolved soon.